-A bill to legalize the sale, possession and use of firecrackers, Roman candles, bottle rockets and other consumer grade fireworks cleared a hurdle in the Ohio Statehouse on Wednesday.
+A bill to legalize the sale, possession and use of firecrackers, Roman candles, bottle rockets and other consumer grade fireworks is set for an Ohio House vote this afternoon.

-Lawmakers on the House Government Accountability and Oversight Committee voted 11-1 in favor of House Bill 226 on Wednesday.
-State Rep. Bill Seitz, R-Cincinnati, its sponsor, said he is uncertain when the bill might get a full House vote.
+Lawmakers on the House Government Accountability and Oversight Committee voted 11-1 back in September in favor of House Bill 226.

 Related: Ohio’s ‘liar’s law’ changed